 What follows are recommended best practices to ensure your company uses FullStory in compliance with our Acceptable Use Policy and with a privacy-first stance toward your end users.

 There are two primary methods of excluding data from FullStory recording:

-In addition to our primary means of excluding certain data from FullStory recording, here are additional resources you may find valuable as you protect your end users' data.
+In addition to our primary means of excluding certain data from FullStory recording, this document also covers the following topics related to element exclusion:

 - Record only with user consent